Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Rayleigh--Ritz procedure approach

 This paper is organized as follows.
 Section~\ref{sec:proposed} presents the proposed method, derives computable error bounds for complex moments to justify it, and discusses implementation issues.
 Section~\ref{sec:nuex} presents experimental results to illustrate the performance of the proposed method.
 Section~\ref{sec:conc} concludes the paper.

-\section{Rayleigh--Ritz procedure approach.}
+\section{Rayleigh--Ritz procedure approach}

 The Rayleigh--Ritz procedure projects a given eigenvalue problem into an (approximated) eigenspace of interest.
-We develop a Rayleigh--Ritz procedure version of the verified computation method for generalized Hermitian eigenvalue problems~\cite{ImakuraMorikuniTakayasu2019JCAM}.
-We first review the Rayleigh--Ritz procedure approach of a projection method using complex moment~\cite{SakuraiTadano2007,IkegamiSakurai2010}.
+We develop a verified computation method for generalized Hermitian eigenvalue problems using the Rayleigh-Ritz procedure.
+To this end, we first review a projection method using the Rayleigh--Ritz procedure and complex moments~\cite{SakuraiTadano2007,IkegamiSakurai2010}.

 Define the $k$th complex moment matrix by